flexigpt/vscode-extension/README.md

 - flexigpt.openai.apiKey: Your OpenAI API key, which can be obtained from the OpenAI website.
 - flexigpt.openai.timeout: The timeout for OpenAI requests, in seconds.
 - flexigpt.promptFiles: A semicolon-separated list of paths to user-defined prompt configuration files.
 Prompt file configuration is detailed [below](#prompt-file-format).

+## Usage

+- To ask GPT AI models (GPT3, ChatGPT, etc) anything you want, use the `FlexiGPT: Ask` command from the Command Palette (`Ctrl`/`Cmd` + `Shift` + `P`) or by using the `Ctrl` + `Alt` + `G` keyboard shortcut.
+- This should open the FlexiGPT activity bar with an input text box.
+- On clicking on the input text box, [basic prompts](https://github.com/ppipada/vscode-flexigpt/blob/main/media/basicprompts.js) provided by FlexiGPT itself and any prompts defined in `flexigpt.promptFiles` as defined in the configuration should be loaded.
+(If first time click on text box doesn't load some preconfigured prompts, try escaping options and clicking again.
+VSCode takes some time to load a dynamic list from file.)
+- If you select the preconfigured prompts the question template defined in the prompt command will be used after substituting defined system/user variables.
+Other command options will also be taken from the definition itself.
+- If you type a free floating question in the text box, the text itself will be used as prompt directly.
+Here too, you can use the predefined system variables to enhance your question.
+E.g: you can use `{system.selection}` to pass on the selected text in the editor (code or otherwise).
+- To view your prompt history, open the FlexiGPT activity bar.

 ## Prompt file format